matistaam/Arcade/doc/library_implementation_guide.md

 3. Ensure shared library (.so) output

 ### 3. Loading
-Libraries are loaded dynamically at runtime:
+Libraries are loaded from:
-- Graphics libraries: `lib/graphicals/arcade_yourlib.so`
+- Graphics libraries: `lib/arcade_yourlib.so`
-- Games: `lib/games/arcade_yourgame.so`
+- Games: `lib/arcade_yourgame.so`

 ## Best Practices